algorys/sysadmin/CONTRIBUTE.md

 YYYY-MM-DD-mon-nom-darticle.md
 ```

 If they have the same `ref` (see below), the generator find alone the good traduction.
-I know it's a strange way to do that, but otherwise jekyll link to the same article everytime.
+I know it's a strange way to do that, but otherwise Jekyll link to the same article everytime.

 # Issues

 The best way is to make it run on local before make a pull request and ensure `github-pages` is the last version.
+In general, you may first run :

+`bundle install --path target/vendor`

+Then execute Jekyll server :

+`bundle exec jekyll serve` or `jekyll serve`

-If you can find a way to make it work properly, just open an issue in this repos.
+If you **can't** find a way to make it work properly in local, just open an issue in this repos.